-Gael Music is a youth led arts and heritage organisation that promotes, develops and celebrates folk and traditional music with communities across the UK.
+Gael Music is a youth led arts and heritage organisation that develops and celebrates folk and traditional music with communities across the UK.

 Our Folk Academies at National Museum of Scottish Rural Life in East Kilbride and Carlisle Music Centre